Christianity in China: Chinese Orthodox Church

 There are a small number of adherents of Russian Orthodoxy in northern China, predominantly in Harbin.
 The first mission was undertaken by Russians in the 17th century.
-Orthodox Christianity is also practiced by the small Russian ethnic minority in China.
+Orthodox Christianity is also practiced by the small Russian minority in China.
 The Church operates relatively freely in Hong Kong (where the Ecumenical Patriarch has sent a metropolitan, Bishop Nikitas and the Russian Orthodox parish of St Peter and St Paul resumed its operation) and Taiwan (where archimandrite Jonah George Mourtos leads a mission church).

 Korean Christianity

-Chinese scholars of religion have reported that a large portion of the members of the networks of house or unregistered churches, and of their pastors, belong to the Koreans of China.
-The pastors of the Shouwang Church and Zion Church, independent churches in Beijing noted for having been prosecuted by the government, are Chinese of Korean ethinicity.
+Chinese scholars of religion have reported that a large portion of the members of the networks of house or unregistered churches, and of their pastors, are Koreans living in China.
+The pastors of the independent Shouwang and Zion churches in Beijing are noted for having been prosecuted by the government, and are of Korean ethnicity.
 The Korean-Chinese pastors have a disproportional influence on the underground Christianity in China.
-Christianity has been an influential religion among the Korean people since the 19th century, and it has become the largest religion in South Korea after the division from the north in 1945.
+Christianity has been an influential religion among the Korean people since the 19th century, and it has become the largest religion in South Korea after the division of Korea in 1945.
 Christianity also has a strong presence in the Yanbian Korean Autonomous Prefecture, in the Jilin province of China.

 The Christianity of Yanbian Koreans has a patriarchal character; Korean churches are usually led by men, in contrast to Chinese churches which more often have female leadership.
 For instance, of the 28 registered churches of Yanji, only three of which are Chinese congregations, all the Korean churches have a male pastor while all the Chinese churches have a female pastor.
 Also, Yanbian Korean church buildings are stylistically very similar to South Korean churches, with big spires surmounted by large red crosses.
 Yanbian Korean churches and house churches in China have been a matter of controversy for the Chinese government because of their links to South Korean churches.
 Many of the Korean house churches in China receive financial support and pastoral ordinations from South Korean churches, and some of them are effectively branches of South Korean churches.
 South Korean missionaries have major influence not only on Korean-Chinese churches but also the Han Chinese churches in mainland China.

 Heterodox sects

 In China there are also a variety of Christian sects based on biblical teachings that are considered by the government as "heterodox teachings" (邪教 (xiéjiào)) or cults, including the Eastern Lightning and the Shouters.
 They primarily operate in a form similar to the "house churches", small worship groups, outside of the state-sanctioned Three-Self Church, that meet in members' homes.
-One feature that some Christian sects with this label have in common is particular emphasis on the authority of a single leader, sometimes including claims to be Jesus.
-In the mid-1990s, Chinese government started to monitor these new religious movements, and prohibited them officially, so their activities soon turned underground.
+One feature that some Christian sects with this label have in common is particular emphasis on the authority of a single leader, sometimes even those claiming to be Jesus.
+In the mid-1990s, the Chinese government started to monitor these new religious movements, and officially prohibited them, with their activities moving underground.